Southern Railway 722: Revenue service and upgrades

+During the early 1940s, No. 722 was re-equipped with single-guide multiple-bearing crossheads for greater surface area to slide back and forth when the locomotive was in motion.
+This was also made to receive less fouling from cinders and debris unlike the alligator type, which was prone to do that.
+No. 722's tender was also modified again with the coal boards superseded by slightly faired sheet metal extensions, doubling the height of the bunker collar, and increasing the fuel capacity again to 16 t.
+Sometime after 1948, the tender's bunker collar was completely cut off and replaced with a much taller, offset one, welded in its place.
+This was made to improve the locomotive crew's view rearward to observe hand signals from crew members on the ground.
+Additionally, No. 722 had its road pilot swapped out with a road switcher footboard pilot since it frequently does switching work around SOU's Asheville Yard.

 In August 1952, No. 722 was retired from revenue service after it pulled the last steam-powered freight train on the Murphy Branch.
-Three months later, No. 722 and sister locomotive No. 630 were both purchased by the East Tennessee and Western North Carolina Railroad (ET&WNC), where they were served as switchers in Johnson City and Elizabethton, Tennessee.
-(Note: Originally, the ET&WNC offered Ks-1s No. 685 (Baldwin, 1904) and No. 835 (Baldwin, 1906), but turned it over in favor of Nos.
+Its revenue duties were taken over by SOU's new fleet of EMD F7s and GP7s.
+Three months later, East Tennessee and Western North Carolina Railroad (ET&WNC) superintendent Clarence Hobbs purchased No. 722 and fellow Ks-1 class locomotive No. 630 to serve as switchers in Johnson City and Elizabethton, Tennessee for the ET&WNC.
+(Note: Hobbs originally wanted to buy Ks-1 No. 685 (Baldwin, 1904) and Ks-2 No. 835 (Baldwin, 1906), but the SOU Asheville Master Mechanic offered Nos.
 630 and 722 due to the formers being stored outside in dilapidated condition.)
-After ET&WNC's acquirement, Nos.
+After the acquirement, Nos.
 722 and 630 were renumbered to Nos.
-208 and 207, respectively, while their tender coal bunker were cut down to give the engineer a clear view during numerous switching moves and reverse operation.
+208 and 207, respectively, while their tender bunker collars were cut down to give the engineer a clear view during numerous switching moves and reverse operation.
 In 1962, No. 208 traveled to Knoxville, Tennessee, where it was filmed in a cameo appearance for the 1963 film All the Way Home.

-Southern excursion service
+First excursion service

-On December 8, 1967, No. 208 (No. 722) and No. 207 (No. 630) were both traded back to the SOU for use in their steam excursion program in return for a pair of former Central of Georgia ALCO RS-3s.
-While they retrieved their old numbers, No. 722 had a cracked firebox, but No. 630 was in better condition, and has been given minor repairs as it began excursion service in February 1968.
-Two years later, No. 722 had its firebox repaired and was given a brand new paint scheme of SOU's Virginian green with gold linings to match the fellow excursion locomotive No. 4501.
-The No. 722 locomotive made its first public excursion debut in September 1970 with Nos.
-630 and 4501 for the National Railway Historical Society (NRHS) convention in Charleston, South Carolina.